 I love Ethiopian Jews.
 Every time I see one it’s just so cool.

 But Ariel Samson is not a polemic.
 At one point, Ariel imagines his father’s reaction to his bris: “That unbreakable cord piercing through time, browner than anyone thought it has the right to be, all obeying that primordial Jewish commandment.”
-Profound moments like these emphasize our shared Jewish values.
-Amid all the wisecracks and humor, they show a wealth of Jewish knowledge and understanding.
+Amid the humor, profound moments like these highlight Jewish values, knowledge, and understanding.
 You’ll find yourself thinking about them long after you’ve stopped laughing and put the book down.